 I am the head trainer at A Perfect Drift Guide Company, and I have 20 years of guide experience and I have trained with professional anglers, world champion fly anglers, and even a former head coach of the USA fly fishing team.

-I train my guides to be professionals, with the focus on how-to guide properly, not just how to fish.
+I train these guides to be professionals, with the focus on how-to guide properly, not just how to fish.

 Grand River Fly Fishing Guides